SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     To disable the cap limits simply set all three values to 1.0.

     You need the psutil_ package to use this cap feature.
-If not installed, the cap values are simply ignored.
+If not installed and you choose cap values different from 1.0 a ValueError is thrown.

 * ``memory_cap``